 Mexico City: Day of the Dead Comfort

-Check out the works in her former home, with her art often focused on the notion of death.
+Visit the Frida Kahlo Museum in the historic Coyoacan neighbourhood - you'll check out the works in her former home and discover her art often focused on the notion of death.

 Breakfasts Included: 4.